 Provide a clear, succinct description of the project (e.g., scope).
 In terms of quality and quantity, describe the issue or problem that the project will address.
-This includes the project's purpose, description of issues to be addressed, target population to be served, and description of the impact area.
+This includes the Page 8 of 19 project's purpose, description of issues to be addressed, target population to be served, and description of impact area.